xformerfhs/MatrixTranspose/README.md

 The default is "Windows (CR/LF)".
 If an EBCDIC encoding is chosen as the destination encoding, "EBCDIC (NL)" is chosen as the default.

+The line endings can only be specified for the destination file.
+The program recognizes all possible line endings and converts them into a standardized internal form before further processing.

 #### Text Layout

 When encrypting a file, the output is just a long stream of characters.